sjamescarter/seekify/README.md

-# Seekify.io README
+# Seekify.io

 This project is a social network app for worship leaders, musicians and technicians to connect through events.
 Users can create events and invite other users to participate in various roles.
-The frontend of this project uses ReactJS and is found in the client folder.
-The backend is a Rails API built in Ruby v2.7.4.
+The frontend of this project uses ReactJS v18.2.0 and is found in the client folder.
+The backend is a Rails v7.0.5 API built in Ruby v2.7.4.

 ## Setup
 To get set up, run: